tap349/tap349.github.io/_posts/2015-01-06-notes-about-chef.md

 #### [NODES](https://docs.chef.io/nodes.html)

+NOTE: probably nodes are configured in node files for chef-solo only - chef-client interacts with chef server to retrieve node configuration.

 **node**

 - represents machine (physical, virtual, etc.)
-- create separate json file for each node in _nodes/_
+- create separate JSON file for each node in _nodes/_
 - node file name (as a rule): _DOMAIN.json_

 `run_list`